udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 #What kind of career does the iOS Developer Nanodegree prepare you for?
+The Nanodegree will get a student ready for entry-level iOS developement roles.
+In addition, it will provide the education to graduates to let them build their own apps for whatever ideas they (or their friends or family) may have.
+The iPhone is sort of a Swiss army knife for the 21st century, combining many different tools into one, and being able to program apps for it opens many opportunities!

 ###What programming skills and languages would a typical iOS engineer have?